graysonriffe/NFRev1/docs/pages/2_tutorial.md

 app.run(); //Blocks until exit
 ~~~

-@section createGamestate Creating a Gamestate
+@section createGamestateTut Creating a Gamestate

 To create a gamestate, you must create a class that publicly inherits nf::Gamestate
 and overrides its four virtual functions: